-Any person filing a permit application (NOI), RDA, or ANRAD with the Conservation Commission shall provide a copy thereof at the same time, by certified mail, or certificate of mailing, or by hand delivery, to the Conservation Commission of the adjoining municipality, if the application or RDA pertains to property within 100 feet of that municipality.
-An affidavit of the person providing notice, with a copy of the public hearing notice mailed or delivered shall be filed with the Commission.
-The Commission shall notify all pertinent Town Departments, as necessary, of the public hearing and will review any and all written comments or recommendations received by those boards or departments.
-The applicant shall have the right to receive any such written comments and recommendations, and shall be given time to respond to them at a public hearing of the Commission, prior to final action.
+If an application that requires a public hearing is submitted for proposed work on a property that is located within less than 100 ft. of another municipality (town/city), the application ANRAD (ANRAD, RDA, or NOI) shall be delivered by Certificate of Mailing or hand delivered to to the Conservation Commission of the adjoining municipality. , 100 feet of that municipality.
+A signed Affidavit of Service with a copy of the public hearing notice shall then be mailed Certificate of Mailing or hand delivered to the Hanover Conservation Commission.

+The Commission shall notify all pertinent Hanover Town Departments, as necessary, of the public hearing and will review any and all written comments or recommendations received by those boards or departments.
+The applicant shall receive any such written comments and recommendations, and shall be given time to respond to them at a public hearing of the Conservation Commission, prior to final action by the Commission.